 |Family Travel Files Ezine Family Vacations Resource

+Here's the scoop.
+According to information released by the Cross Country Ski Areas Association (CCSAA) North American travel patterns are changing.
+Vacations are closer to home and emphasize family time.
+In fact many cross-country ski centers have reported up to a 23% increase in visitors.
 The findings make sense to me.
 The sport is high-energy way to have fun and it is cheap and easy.
 It is also an easy way to meet friendly people who are also having fun.
 Because the best cross country skiing happens in beautiful surroundings where cell phones usually do not work there is more smiling being done and ultimately less stress.
 Plus after a morning of cross-country skiing everyone can enjoy pasta with extra cheese and dessert.
 Really!

 Devon McCarney and her mom cross-country skiing has always been part of their winter vacation fun.
 Now almost eight winters old she is seasoned and gives beginners three times her age advice.

 “You don’t need to worry about getting lost once you are on the trail.
 There are lots of signs,” she explained as she sipped hot chocolate.
 “I like to race my brother and sometimes we even get to bring Listi our dog, but only when dad is with us.
-We don’t just ski we also use the tubes when mom is tired…and we make snow angels when grandma comes along.”
+We don’t just ski we also use the tubes when mom is tired, and we make snow angels when grandma comes along.”
 According to the McCarney family their favorite place is Keystone Nordic Center because it provides an ideal place to have good old-fashioned fun.

 Ease: Cross country skiing uses natural movements.
 It does not require special skills to get started.
 It has a short learning curve.
 Vacation time is spent on the trails rather than in lessons.